lilliannguyen97/Portfolio/Me/README.md

 However, the current state of the app causes unnecessary delays and confusion to both experienced and inexperienced tech users.

-*How might I create an intuitive design that all community members can use efficiently and effortlessly?*
+***How might we create an intuitive design that all community members can use efficiently and effortlessly?***

+## Process

+## Competitor Analysis
+I conducted a heuristic evaluation of the app, using Jakob Nielsen's 10 general principles for user interface design.
+Upon evaluating the app, I noticed issues with completing the following tasks:

+1. Creating and submitting a report
+1. Checking the status of the report
+1. Searching for reports made by other people